 As a general rule, sleeping bags with synthetic insulation are larger and heavier than their down counterparts.
 But somebody forgot to tell the Nemo Kyan 35.
-It shocked us with its moderate weight and tiny packed size that matched several down bags at the same temperature rating.
-Also, its Primaloft Silver synthetic insulation is advantageous for wet conditions because it retains a significant percentage of its warmth even when soaked.
-The cherry on top is the more than reasonable price tag.
+It shocked us with its moderate weight and tiny packed size that is on par with several down bags at the same temperature rating.
+Also, the Primaloft Silver synthetic insulation is advantageous for wet conditions because it retains a significant percentage of its warmth even when soaked.
+The cherry on top is the reasonable price tag.

-The Kyan 35 attributes some of its low weight and small packed size to the lower insulation requirements of its 35°F temperature rating.
-In field tests, our testers felt this rating was overly aspirational.
-We thus only recommend the 35° version for warmer three-season conditions.
-Nemo, however, offers a 20° version that appears on paper to provide similarly high performance for colder situations.
+The Kyan 35 achieves some of its low weight and small packed size due to the lower insulation requirements of its 35°F temperature rating.
+In field tests, our testers also felt that this bag didn't quite live up to the rating.
+Therefore, we only recommend the 35° model for warmer three-season conditions.
+Nemo, however, offers a 20° version that appears to provide similarly high performance on paper for colder situations.
 Despite its warmth deficiency, the Kyan 35 is an excellent bag at a price that can't be beat.

 Read review: Nemo Kyan 35

 Best Budget Down Bag

 Although the Kelty Cosmic 20 scores near the bottom of the field, it was up against several ultra-premium bags that cost up to three times as much.
 Sure, those bags are lighter, and they pack smaller, but you'll sleep just as well inside the Cosmic while using the stack of money you saved as a decadent pillow.
 For the low price, you get a sleeping bag that supplies respectable levels of warmth and comfort at a weight and size that's still appropriate for backpacking.
 You also get the convenience of a stash pocket and the coziness of a neck baffle — two features that are missing on many of its pricier rivals.